Born from the ashes of the Arbroath fireworks saga is the rising light of local mum.

 Although displays such as Edzell and Dundee offer spectacular events Karren is keen to have something closer to home.

-“Then we can just walk up to the town and be home at a reasonable time of night.
+“Then we can just walk up to the town and be home at a reasonable time at night.
 It is another way to keep the community together as well as the kids.

-Karren has organised a public meeting on Monday, November 17, at 7 p.m. in the bar at Coast, 4 Gravesend, Arbroath.
+To harness all the enthusiasm and ideas from across Arbroath, Karren has organised a public meeting on Monday, November 17 at 7 p.m. in the bar at Coast.

-“We’ve got all kinds - mums, RNLI, Round Table have expressed an interest, council members and other people with previous experience of displays.
+“We’ve got all kinds - mums, RNLI, Round Table have expressed an interest, council members, other people with previous experience of displays.

 “It is between all of us, not just me.
 I just started the ball rolling, there are so many people that are interested.
 It is a community event,” Karren said.
 “People expect the council to organise it but it is up to us, and why not?
 Why can’t we do it?
 If there is enough of us together we can achieve it.